jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

     (ii) the procedure by which the chairperson or deputy chairperson may be removed from that office:
     (iii) whether a quorum must include 1 or more members appointed by each party, or any party:
     (iv) the extent to which the standing orders of any local authority or public body apply to meetings of the joint committee.
+(6A) For the purposes of subclause (6)﻿(b), a mayor who is a member of the committee solely by operation of section 41A(5) is not counted as a member of the committee for the purposes of determining—
+  (a) the number of members required to constitute a quorum; or (b) whether a quorum exists at a meeting.
-(7) Nothing in this clause applies to a joint committee constituted or continued by, or required to be constituted or continued by, an enactment other than this Act.
+(7) Nothing in subclauses (1) to (4) applies to a joint committee constituted or continued by, or required to be constituted or continued by, an enactment other than this Act.

 ### 31 Membership of committees and subcommittees
 (1) A local authority may appoint or discharge any member of a committee or a subcommittee.